 Māui dolphin is the world's rarest and smallest marine dolphin.
 They are only found off the west coast of New Zealand's North Island in relatively shallow waters.

 The population is so dangerously low that the species is on the brink of extinction.
-The last survey estimated that there are only 63 dolphins over the age of one year.
+The last survey estimated that there are less than 63 dolphins over the age of one year.

 Black Petrel Seabird and Fisher Working Group